helmfile/helmfile/docs/index.md

     cascade: "background"
     # insecureSkipTLSVerify is true if the TLS verification should be skipped when fetching remote chart
     insecureSkipTLSVerify: false
+    # suppressDiff skip the helm diff output.
+Useful for charts which produces large not helpful diff, default: false
+    suppressDiff: false

   # Local chart example
   - name: grafana                            # name of this release